 The JBL CLUB ONE have a good control scheme.
 You can manage calls or music, activate the voice assistant, and turn their ANC feature on/off.
 They've also added a Silent Now feature that allows you to keep the ANC on, even when your headphones are turned off and you're not listening to music, which is nice if you just want some peace.
 However, the button controls are all very close to one another, and it can be difficult to know what button you're pressing until you get used to them.

 The JBL CLUB ONE aren't the most portable headphones.
 As they have an over-ear design, they have large ear cups that take up a fair amount of space.
 You can fold them up in two different ways to make them a bit smaller, but unfortunately, the ear cups can't swivel to lay flat.

 The JBL CLUB ONE's carrying case is excellent.
 It feels really solid, and it should be able to easily protect your headphones from the occasional drop or bump.
 It also looks waterproof, although we don't currently test for this, and even when closed, the zipper is covered.

 The JBL CLUB ONE have a great build quality that looks and feels sturdy and high-end.
-They're mostly made of good-quality plastic, while the hinges and yokes are made from metal.
+They feel better-built than the JBL Tour One Wireless and are mostly made of good-quality plastic, while the hinges and yokes are made from metal.
 Although we don't test for it, we couldn't find an IP rating for them.

 The JBL CLUB ONE have good stability.
 They have a tight enough clamp that they shouldn't move around too much during a light run in the park.
 However, they may fall off your head if you're wearing them during more intense workouts.